platformsh/platformsh-docs/src/gettingstarted/local/lando.md

   # Lando defaults to the latest MySQL release, but Platform.sh uses MariaDB.
   # Specify the version to match what's in services.yaml.
   database: mariadb:10.1

-  # If you are providing a custom php.ini configuration for Platform.sh, specifying
-  # the same file here will allow the one file to drive both environments.
-  conf:
-    php: php.ini
 ```

 ## Downloading data from Platform.sh into Lando